peter-evans/kdef/docs/docs/configuration.md

 - **enabled** (bool)

-    Set to `true` if connection to cluster brokers requires TLS.
+    Set to `true` if connecting to cluster brokers requires TLS.
     The default value is `false`.

 - **caCertPath** (string)